Midi2CV Mk2

 1. Connect your MIDI interface output to Midi2CV MIDI IN

-Starting with firmware version 1.14 you can request firmware update without using LEARN switch by sending RESET DEVICE sysex with argument byte set to 0x01.
+Starting with firmware version 1.14 you can request firmware update without using LEARN switch by sending REQUEST ACTION sysex 0x00 with modifier byte set to 0x01.
 This facilitates firmware updates for applications where LEARN switch is not present or is difficult to access.

 Revision history